We value your privacy. We may collect personal information from you for business, marketing, and commercial purposes. Read more

 If you use your personal car when you drive for a ridesharing company like Uber or Lyft, the answer may be yes.

-If you’re a State Farm customer and you’re considering becoming a driver for a rideshare company, first talk with your agent about adding rideshare coverage to your policy.
+If you’re a State Farm customer and are considering becoming a driver for a rideshare company, first talk with your agent about adding rideshare coverage to your policy.

 When you buy rideshare insurance from State Farm, you’re purchasing an add-on to your existing personal auto insurance policy.
-It extends the coverage you’ve already purchased to the time you spend driving for a TNC.
+It extends the coverage you’ve already purchased to the time you spend driving for a Transportation Network Company.

 Unavailable for Hire